amandahinton/amandahinton/README.md

 ### GET TO KNOW ME
-I’m a full-stack engineer (most at home on the frontend with JavaScript, React, and CSS) looking to leverage my business and creative background to build beautiful products that solve big problems.
+I’m a full-stack engineer (most at home on the frontend with JavaScript, React, and CSS) that leverages my business and creative background to build beautiful products that solve real problems.

 Website and Portfolio: https://amandahinton.com